-Skill Standard Coverage and Range Assessment Speaking & Listening 1.
-Take full part in formal and informal discussions and exchanges that include unfamiliar subjects a) Make relevant and extended contributions to discussions, allowing for and responding to others' input; b) Prepare for and contribute to the formal discussion of ideas and opinions; c) Use an image to support discussion d) Make different kinds of contributions to discussions; e) Present information/points of view clearly and in appropriate language Controlled assessment Internally set, internally marked and internally verified by the centre.
-Externally moderated by OCN NI.
-Reading & Writing 2.
-Read and understand a range of straightforward texts a) Identify the main points and ideas and how they are presented in a variety of texts; b) Read and understand texts in detail; c) Utilise information contained in texts; d) Identify suitable responses to texts; e) In more than one type of text.
+5 Skill Standard Coverage and Range Assessment 1 a Speaking & Listening I. Take full part in formal and informal discussions and exchanges that include unfamiliar subjects a) Make relevant and extended contributions to discussions, allowing for and responding to others' input; b) Prepare for and contribute to the formal discussion of ideas and opinions; c) Use an image to support discussion d) Make different kinds of contributions to discussions; e) Present information/points of view clearly and in appropriate language Controlled assessment Internally set, internally marked and internally verified by the centre.
+Externally moderated by OCN NI. r Reading & Writing 2.
+Read and understand a ange of straightforward exts a) Identify the main points and ideas and how they are presented in a variety of texts; b) Read and understand texts in detail; c) Utilise information contained in texts; d) Identify suitable responses to texts; e) In more than one type of text.
 Externally set and externally marked end test.
-One combined reading and writing paper Writing 3.
-Write a range of texts to communicate information, ideas and opinions, using formats and styles suitable for their purpose and audience. a) Write clearly and coherently, including an appropriate level of detail; b) Present information in a logical sequence; c) Use language, format and structure suitable for purpose and audience; d) Use correct grammar, including correct and consistent use of tense;e) Ensure written work includes generally accurate punctuation and spelling and that meaning is clear; f) In more than one type of text.
+One combined reading and writing paper io for Vriting 3.
+Write a range of texts to communicate information, deas and opinions, using ormats and styles suitable or their purpose and audience. a) Write clearly and coherently, including an appropriate level of detail; b) Present information in a logical sequence; c) Use language, format and structure suitable for purpose and audience; d) Use correct grammar, including correct and consistent use of tense;e) Ensure written work includes generally accurate punctuation and spelling and that meaning is clear; f) In more than one type of text.